 The Perinatal Mood and Anxiety Disorders Program specializes in mood and anxiety disorders that occur during pregnancy and postpartum.
-The program is directed by Dr. Samantha Meltzer-Brody.
+The program is directed by Dr. Riah Patterson.
 The mission is to provide state-of-the-art clinical care, research, and support groups to address the needs of women during this vulnerable time.

 The newly renovated free-standing Perinatal Psychiatry Inpatient Unit will provide specialized treatment and address the needs of women suffering with these serious mood conditions during pregnancy or postpartum.

-The Menstrually Related Mood Disorders Program is directed by Dr. David R. Rubinow, Chair of the UNC Department of Psychiatry.
+The Menstrually Related Mood Disorders Program is directed by Dr. David R. Rubinow, Distinguished Professor of Psychiatry and Chair Emeritus.
 Patients are offered assessment, treatment, including psychotherapy and hormone replacement therapy for women with mood disorders and hormonal disturbances surrounding menopause or their monthly cycle.